DerekSHAOZH/Global_Phylogeny_by_Local_Inferences/README.md

 Final Project for FUB 22Win Phylogeny Inference and Application

 ## Notebook
 *GPLI.ipynb* is the interactive jupyter notebook (supported by Google Colab) which has the same function as the python scripts.
+It displays the output when running with influenza_98.fasta at threshold = 10.

 ## Prerequisites
 * Python (version >= 3.8)